Rahul-Suthar/Rahul-Suthar/README.md

-- 👋 Hi, I’m @Rahul-Suthar
+- 👋 Hi, I’m Rahul Suthar
 - 👀 mostly interested in how technology works.
-- 🌱 currently learning C language.
+- 🌱 currently learning C, Python, Front-end.
-- 💞️ searching for collaborate on my c reports
+- 💞️ Interested  in Machine Learning, Web-Dev

 <!---
 Rahul-Suthar/Rahul-Suthar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.